nettigo/namf/Readme.md

   * /wifi - list of wifi networks (active only in AP mode)
 * /stack_dump - show stack dump from last exception with timestamp, FW version, language and MD5 sum of image
 * /reset - sensor reboot
-* /ota - enable OTA firmware update for 60 seconds
+* /ota - enable OTA firmware update for 60 seconds.
+Will work only if admin password is set and enabled
 * /debug?lvl=x - sets debug serial messages info level to x:
   * 0 - no debug
   * 1 - errors